CSR and Compliance Management System

 This Code, in the same manner as the “Guiding Principles of Conducts and Behaviors”, is made available to all employees on our Intranet and, to public on our website.

 Compliance management has developed since Fiscal 2003 with the “Guiding Principles of Conducts and Behaviors” and establishing efforts of promotion systems throughout the world.
-Each department has promoted with PDCA cycle method∗ activities to mitigate compliance risks as its primary objectives.
+Each department moves through the PDCA cycle* based on a risk evaluation sheet, which manages conformity with applicable laws and regulations, compliance and risk, putting high priority on activities that reduce risk.
 We perform regular meetings to exchange opinions with departments, awareness surveys and audits on compliance efforts.
-We will continue these efforts with a view to further reducing risks and taking our global activities to a new and higher level.
+We hold yearly meetings with departments to exchange views or perform compliance awareness surveys and compliance audits.
+We plan to continue implementing these measures, reducing risk even further and taking our global activities to the next level.

-Compliance Consultation and Reporting Desk was set up in November 2003 with the objectives of preventing compliance violations and creating a corporate culture that precludes such violations through encouraging employees such consultation and reporting.
-In order further to facilitate consultation and reporting, we set up an outside desk for telephone and/or fax consultation and reporting in November 2004.
+We set up points of contact for outsourcers to create an environment in which breaches of compliance cannot occur, using advance prevention of noncompliance through consultation and confirmation of reports.
+Compliance Consultation and Reporting Desk was set up in November 2003 with the objectives of preventing compliance violations as well as of creating a corporate culture that precludes such violations through encouraging employees such consultation and reporting.
+In order to further facilitate consultation and reporting, we set up an outside desk for telephone and/or fax consultation and reporting in November 2004.
 In April 2006, in connection with enforcement of the Whistleblower Protection Act, we laid out the “Regulations for Consultation and Reporting” which provides procedures and schemes regarding this subject.
-There has been total 211 (1.8 per month) consultations/reportings since the establishment of the Desk till Fiscal 2013.
-Among these, in the earlier stage there were more consultations than reportings and we consider the Desk played a roles of communication tool.
+There have been a total of 223 (1.5 per month) consultations/reportings since the establishment of the Desk till Fiscal 2015.
+Among these, in the earlier stage there were more consultations than reportings and we consider the Desk played the role of a communication tool.